yatoogamii/Programming-Challenges/README.md

 2. submit issus to tell me you participe and send me the link of your fork

 # Guidelines

-##  Use git and an eternal website to push on
-- Learn to use git and commit early and often.
-Optionally, use a website to push your work to (such as GitHub).
-The most important thing is to build a portfolio

 ## Understand the problem
 - Do your own research.
 It’s an incredibly useful kill which can be applied to and can be applied to anything else.